Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

-The CLT theorem provides a thorough intuition of the Gaussian nature of a Brownian random walk.
-Consider the discretisation of the Wiener process as in Equation \ref{eq:windisc} and set for simplicity $D=1/2$: it is easy to see that by repeated substitution and by assuming the initial condition $x_0=0$:

-Note that by definition of Bm the Wiener increment $x_{i+1} - x_{i} = \Delta W_{i}= \xi_{i} \Delta t_{i}$ is independently sampled at each discrete step with $\xi_{i}\sim \mathcal{N}(0,1)$.
-Thus, the last equation tells that for any $t$ the position of the walker can be obtained as the sum of a number of i.i.d displacements.
-Due to the CLT, for a large number of steps, the probability $P(x_{n})$ converges to a Gaussian PDF.

-As stated previously, the scaling law $\langle x(t) ^2 \rangle \propto t $ is characteristic of the diffusion equation, but it also arises asymptotically in many other cases.
-This is not a coincidence but a direct consequence of the CLT.
-If a trajectory consists of a set of \textbf{independent displacements} then the total distance covered (this is, the sum of all these displacements) tends to a Gaussian distribution of the type $\sim \exp(- \frac{x^2}{\sigma})$ with a parameter $\sigma$ which, according to the CLT, is proportional to the number of these displacements (and, in consequence, proportional to time).
-Then the scaling $\langle x(t) ^2 \rangle \propto t $ arises immediately from $\langle x(t) ^2 \rangle = \sigma $ for a Gaussian distribution with zero mean.
+The CLT theorem generalises the thorough intuition we initially gained by exploiting the Gaussian nature of a Brownian random walk.
+If a trajectory consists of a set of independent displacements with finite variance, then the total distance covered (the sum of these displacements) follows a Gaussian law whose variance is proportional to the number of these displacements (and, in consequence, proportional to time).

 If the three conditions required by the CLT are fulfilled, then the MSD will behave at large times like $\langle x(t) ^2 \rangle \propto t $ (no matter how complicated the motion pattern is) in the limit $t \to \infty$.
+Such scaling law $\langle x(t) ^2 \rangle \propto t $, as previously stated, is characteristic of the diffusion equation, but it also arises asymptotically in many other cases.
+This is not a coincidence but a direct consequence of the baseline CLT.

+A tenet of this Chapter, following Paul and Baschnagel \cite{paul2013stochastic}, is exploiting the classical CLT as the pivotal concept to distinguish stochastic behaviours that occur within its limits and behaviours that violate its limits.
+Examples of the latter are considered in the following Section.